MaDHouSe79/Scammers-Active/README.md

 # Scammer-Active
-- RLK-Subscription (Update: He now remove all my scripts from his account) Thank you.
+- RLK-Subscription (Update: He now removeed all my scripts from his account) Thank you.